woodpecker-ci/woodpecker/docs/docs/20-usage/20-multi-pipeline.md

 ## Flow control

-The pipelines run in parallel on a separate agents and share nothing.
+The pipelines run in parallel on separate agents and share nothing.

 Dependencies between pipelines can be set with the `depends_on` element.
-A pipeline doesn't execute until its dependencies did not complete succesfully.
+A pipeline doesn't execute until its dependencies did not complete successfully.

+The name for a `depends_on` entry is the filename without the path, leading dots and without the file extension `.yml`.
+If the project config for example uses `.woodpecker/` as path for ci files with a file named `.woodpecker/.lint.yml` the corresponding `depends_on` entry would be `lint`.

 ```diff
 pipeline: